The OpenGTS Project Follow us on

 • Is Linux available on the server? (what distribution?
 Fedora, CentOS, etc?)

-• Does the server have at least 1Gb of available RAM?
-(2Gb+ preferred for large systems)
+• Does the server have at least 4Gb of available RAM?
+(8Gb+ preferred for larger systems)

-• Does the server have at least 30Gb of available disk space?
-(100Gb+ preferred for large systems)
+• Does the server have at least 100Gb of available disk space?
+(300Gb+ preferred for larger systems)

 • Is 'ssh' access allowed/provided to the server?